SodaShikenn/LLM-RAG_KBQA/readme.md

 - **Delete**: Remove unwanted segments
 - **View**: Browse all segments with status indicators

+### Using the Chat Interface

+1. **Access the Chat**: Navigate to `/chat` in your browser
+2. **Select LLM Model**: Choose between available models (gpt-4o-mini, qwen-max) from the dropdown
+3. **Select Knowledge Bases**: Check one or more datasets to use as context for answering questions
+4. **Start Chatting**: Type your question and press Enter or click "Send"
+5. **View Streaming Responses**: Watch as the LLM generates answers in real-time
+6. **Manage Conversations**:
+   - Click "New Chat" to create a new conversation thread
+   - Click a conversation to switch to it
+   - Click the edit icon to rename a conversation
+   - Click the trash icon to delete a conversation
+   - All messages are automatically saved

+**RAG Behavior**:

+- When knowledge bases are selected, the system retrieves TOP_K (default: 3) most relevant segments
+- Retrieved content is injected into the prompt to provide context for the LLM
+- The LLM generates answers based on both the conversation history and retrieved knowledge
+- Without knowledge base selection, the LLM answers from its general knowledge

+**Features**:

+- Markdown rendering in responses (code blocks, lists, formatting)
+- Conversation context maintained across messages
+- Cancel button to abort long-running requests
+- Responsive UI with auto-scrolling chat window

 ## API Endpoints

 ### Dataset Routes (`/dataset`)